Dennis Norris - Research page

 James McQueen and I ( Norris & McQueen, 2008) have developed a Bayesian version of the Shortlist model - Shortlist B. This paper introduces two major advances over the original Shortlist model: First, it uses a more realistic input derived from perceptual confusion data.
 Second, and much more importantly, it replaces the interactive activation framework of the original Shortlist model (now known as Shortlist A for 'activation') with Bayesian methods.
 The model's behaviour follows almost entirely from the simple assumption that listeners approximate optimal Bayesian recognisers.
 One consequence of this is that the model is much simpler than either the original Shortlist model or TRACE - it requires far fewer parameters.
 The model simulates data on speech segmentation, word frequency, and perceptual similarity.
 The paper also describes a Bayesian implementation of the Merge model (Norris, McQueen and Cutler, 2000).
 The latter is based on the procedures described in the Bayesian Reader model (Norris, 2006).
 The code and documentation for Shortlist B can be found here.

-My work on short-term memory combines computational modelling (see section below on the Primacy model) with both behavioural and neuroimaging studies.
-Much of this work is with Kristjan Kalm at the CBU and with Mike Page at the University of Hertfordshire.
-Our current projects investigate the relationship between long- and short-term memory, how people learn order (e.g. learn your telephone number or the alphabet), and how information is coded in memory.
-Adopting the general Bayesian framework much of this modelling tries to show that the way people behave is much as would be expected if they are trying to make the best use of limited capacity memory systems.
+My work on short-term memory combines computational modelling (for example, see section below on the Primacy model) with both behavioural and neuroimaging studies.
+Much of this work is with Kristjan Kalm at the CBU and with Susan Gathercole.
+Our current projects investigate the relationship between long- and short-term memory, how people learn order (e.g. learn your telephone number or the alphabet), how information is coded in memory, and whether memory can be improved with training (see Gathercole, Dunning, Holmes & Norris, 2019).
+Adopting the general Bayesian framework much of thes modelling tries to show that the way people behave is much as would be expected if they are trying to make the best use of limited capacity memory systems.

 We've recently taken a new look at the old issue of chunking in STM.
 In Miller's (1956) famous paper "The magical number seven ..", Miller suggested that the capacity of STM was determined by chunks and not information or items.
 But what's a chunk and how does having one help?
 We reach a conclusion that's rather different from Miller's.
 You can find out more about this work in these two papers: